Aliraqimustafa/car-price-prediction/README.md

 ### Dataset
 The raw dataset (`ford.csv`) is included in this repository.
 It forms the basis for the analysis and prediction tasks.

+### Accuracy

+The predictive model achieved an accuracy of 97% and a Mean Absolute Error of 0.124 on the training data.
+On the test data, the accuracy was 94% with a Mean Absolute Error of 0.167.

 ## Usage